OSalmona/Task-Management-System/README.md

     - update any task
     - get all tasks in the system
     - search and filter by any task criteria (id / title / description / due date / user_id)
-- send periodic remainder email for user before 24h on her task duedate
+- send periodic remainder email for user before 24h on her task duedate using SMTP gmail

 ---